The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Location: Borgo degli Albizi 41R

-A local favorite that often flies under the radar, La Loggia degli Albizi offers a more traditional feel and consistently good coffee.
+A local favorite that often flies under the radar.
+La Loggia degli Albizi offers a more traditional feel and consistently good coffee.
 It’s a great place to escape the busier tourist areas and enjoy a quiet breakfast or a small lunch.

 Their sandwiches and pastries are simple but delicious, and the staff are always welcoming.
+You can also get an iced coffee here without breaking the bank.

 Study/Work Friendly: They allow laptops, but seating is limited.